ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Safe_Links.md

 14. Select **OK**.
 15. In the body of the email, the message should still be selected.
 Click anywhere in the body of the message to remove the highlighting.
 The color of the text should now be blue and it should be underlined, indicating that this message is hyperlinked to a URL.
 16. Select either **Send** button (top or bottom of the form).
-17. You now want to go the MOD Administrator&#39;s Inbox in Outlook and validate whether the ATP policy you created in the prior task worked on the email that you just sent from Holly.<br/>
+17. You now want to go the MOD Administrator&#39;s Inbox in Outlook and validate whether the ATP policy you created in the prior task worked on the email that you just sent from Holly to the MOD Administrator.<br/>

     To do this, you must first switch the Client 2 VM (**LON-CL2**).
 18. Log into the LON-CL2 VM as the **Admin** account by entering **Pa55w.rd** in the **Password** field.